 - Part 1 of the course takes approximately two hours to complete.
 It can be taken in multiple sittings.
 A grade of 70 percent or higher must be earned to pass and receive credit for Part 1 of the course.
-Part 1 should be completed prior to the Loss Prevention Session in Associate Member Education.
-The final deadline for finishing Part 1 of the course is May 1. - About one month after completion of Part 1, members will receive an email asking them to complete Part 2.
-The deadline to complete Part 2 is June 1.
+Part 1 should be completed within the first two weeks of the Associate Member Education Program. - About one month after completion of Part 1, members will receive an email asking them to complete Part 2.
+The deadline to complete Part 2 is Initiation.